 The project aims to train teachers / educators to teach children to be stronger, using the immersion method, to have a lasting effect on children.
 Teachers use situations that arise as a source of learning.

-It also found that, to avoid xenophobic and discriminatory behaviors, preventive measures should begin in early childhood and primary education.
+It is also found that, to avoid xenophobic and discriminatory behaviors, preventive measures should begin in early childhood and primary education.

-Research prior to application of the project has shown that existing prevention programs do not always share a broad interpretation of the concept of preventing violence.
+Research prior to application of the project has shown that existing prevention programs do not always share a broad interpretation of the concept of preventing violence

 These programs also have a number of defects that the current project want to address: